-Cancer and cardiovascular disease screening service delivery contractors are required to manually enter surveillance data in the Electronic Cancer Surveillance and Tracking Web application, otherwise known as eCaST.
+Cancer and cardiovascular disease screening service delivery contractors are required to manually enter surveillance data in the Electronic Cancer Surveillance and Tracking Web application, known as eCaST.

 This link will take you directly to the Web application.

 Much of the training is different for each program collecting surveillance data through eCaST.
 Service delivery agencies seeking access to the eCaST system should contact their respective technical assistance staff person:

 eCaST is a program management and public health surveillance tool, not an electronic health record.
 We developed eCaST in 2005.
 We maintain it meet U.S. Centers for Disease Control and Prevention and Cancer, Cardiovascular and Pulmonary Disease (CCPD) grants program reporting and documentation requirements.
 Programs that collect surveillance data through eCaST include:

 WISEWOMAN (CDC- and state-funded, we administer).